rtmigo/dmk_py/README.md

 2) **Scrypt** (CPU/Memory cost = 2^17) computes 256-bit **private key** from
    salted (1) codename.

-3) **ChaCha20** encrypts the block data using the private key (2) and a newly generated 96-bit **nonce**.
+3) Еach block receives a 352-bit **fingerprint** consisting of 96-bit **nonce** and 256-bit **Blake2s** **hash**, derived from nonce (3) + private key (2).
    We use a new nonce for each block.

+   This fingerprint is saved openly to the block.
+Fingerprint allows us to identify blocks associated with a specific codename.
+With the private key (2) available, we can recreate the same fingerprint (3) using the known nonce (3).
+Without the private key, we have no idea what the hash (3) was derived from.

+4) **ChaCha20** encrypts the block data using the private key (2) and 96-bit **
+   nonce** (3)

+5) The block header is located at the very beginning of the encrypted data.
+The header is followed by the **header checksum**, which is a 128-bit **Blake2s** hash.
+This hash (5) helps ensure that the private key is correct without decrypting the rest of the data.

+   Thus, the block's belonging to the code name is checked twice: with 256-bit (3) and 128-bit (5) hashes.
+We also made sure that the data decryption is proceeding correctly.

-4) **CRC-32** checksum verify the integrity of the decrypted block data.
+6) **CRC-32** checksum verifies the entry data decrypted from the block.
 This checksum is saved inside the encrypted stream.
 If the data in the blocks is the same, it will not be noticeable from the outside due to different nonce (3) values.

-   This verification occurs when we have already double-checked the correctness of the private key (2).
+   This verification occurs when we have already double-checked the correctness of the private key (3) (5).
 Therefore, it is really only a self-test to see if the data is decoded as expected.

-5) Еach block receives a 352-bit **fingerprint** consisting of 96-bit nonce (3)
-   and 256-bit **Blake2s** **hash**, derived from nonce (3) + private key (2).

-   This fingerprint is saved openly to the block.
-Fingerprint allows us to identify blocks associated with a specific codename.
-With the private key (2) available, we can recreate the same fingerprint (5) using the known nonce (3).
-Without the private key, we have no idea what the hash (5) was derived from.